Virtual events and live stream programs are here to stay.

 It doesn’t matter where they are, what they are doing, or why they can’t come – attendees can bid remotely and participate from anywhere!
 All you need to do is send them a link to your live stream event, and they are off.

 Looking to go virtual?
-OneCause just released our new Virtual Event Center, combining live stream capabilities with seamless giving.
+OneCause can help you combine live stream capabilities with seamless giving for your next virtual event.
 Take the virtual fundraising software online tour today!

 Take full advantage of your nonprofit’s live stream program with these 10 tips.

 As with any new campaign or event, it’s helpful to set clear goals and guidelines in advance: